Dutchman Hirscher To Step Out Of Retirement In Soelden - UrduPoint

 The federation did add that Hirscher would only start, however, "if he is sufficiently fit".

-"Due to an illness in recent weeks, the decision on whether he comptes or not will be taken at the last minute."
+"Due to an illness in recent weeks, the decision on whether he competes or not will be taken at the last minute."

 Hirscher's last race was on March 17, 2019 in Soldeu, Andorra, where he finished 14th in the slalom, even though he had already secured an eighth crystal globe, the award given to the World Cup winner and which the Austrian skier never relinquished between 2012 and 2019.